Thermoreceptor: Location

 In humans, along the axons of Lissauer's tract temperature or pressure sensations enter the spinal cord.
 The Lissauer's tract will synapse on first-order neurons in grey matter of the dorsal horn, one or two vertebral levels up.
 The axons of these second-order neurons then decussate, joining the spinothalamic tract as they ascend to neurons in the ventral posterolateral nucleus of the thalamus.

-In mammals, temperature receptors innervate various tissues including the skin (as cutaeneous receptors), cornea and urinary bladder.
+In mammals, temperature receptors innervate various tissues including the skin (as cutaneous receptors), cornea and urinary bladder.
 Neurons from the pre-optic and hypothalamic regions of the brain that respond to small changes in temperature have also been described, providing information on core temperature.
 The hypothalamus is involved in thermoregulation, the thermoreceptors allowing feed-forward responses to a predicted change in core body temperature in response to changing environmental conditions.